List of RWBY characters: Dr. Arthur Watts

-A doctor who is formal yet arrogant and condescending to his allies.
-His main weapon is a twenty-bullet revolver while using his rings to both hack into networks, and use hard-light Dust as a shield.
-Watts once served as a scientist in Atlas alongside Pietro and is an old acquaintance of Jacques, faking his death during the Paladin project.
+A disgraced Atlesian scientist, his main weapon is a twenty-bullet revolver while using his rings to both hack into networks and use hard-light Dust as a shield.
+Watts served alongside Pietro, is an old acquaintance of Jacques and was the head of the Paladin project.
+Seeking revenge against Ironwood for preferring Pietro's P.E.N.N.Y. project, Watts faked his death during the Paladin incident and eventually joined Salem.
+He was left for dead in the fall of Atlas by Cinder.